yarox/alos/README.md

   + NetworkX == 1.7

 # How to Run
-Open a terminal, start the mongodb daemon, and execute `python experimentX.py`
+Open a terminal, start the mongodb daemon, and execute `python experimentX.py`.
+To generate some interesting graphs about the experiment, execute `python reportsX.py`.